 Once we understood Snowden’s tools and network environment, we reviewed the information that had been reported about Snowden and identified the critical elements that would help us piece together the full story of how Snowden attacked the trust established by cryptographic keys and digital certificates to breach the NSA:

-The role of keys and certificates—In the same testimony to the House Permanent Select Committee on Intelligence, Congresswoman Terri Sewell asked General Alexander to describe the role and use of digital certificates in the NSA.
+The role of keys and certificates — In the same testimony to the House Permanent Select Committee on Intelligence, Congresswoman Terri Sewell asked General Alexander to describe the role and use of digital certificates in the NSA.
 Because this line of questioning follows the classified briefing Alexander presented, it is highly likely that the use of certificates was discussed in the classified briefing.
-In the context of “fabrication” of certificates, self-signed certificates are created and issued by their maker.
-Self-signed certificates are common part of the cybercriminals toolkit to enable the exfiltration of data.
+In the context of the “fabrication” of certificates, self-signed certificates are created and issued by their maker.
+Self-signed certificates are a common part of the cybercriminals toolkit to enable the exfiltration of data.

 Three Important Steps on the Kill Chain

 Using military Kill Chain analysis, whichLockheed Martinand others have made popular in IT security, we can reveal how Snowden executed his theft of data from the NSA: